-I found myself lost (again) in the self-growth section of Chapters the other day and stumbled upon this book.
+I found myself lost (again) in the self-growth section of Chapters the other day and stumbled upon this book, a book about Enneagram types!
+(2, 3, 8, and 1).
 As someone who adores personality tests (I mean, I even made two of my own on this blog: What your Breakfast says about you, and What Your Chipotle meal says about you), I took it, sat down, and starting flipping straight to the test section.
 Then I proceeded to read up on myself.

 (One note about this book: there is some dry sarcasm, blunt humor and swearing.
 I didn’t really resonate with the writing tone of this book, so I suggest looking towards another book that would better do an accurate job of depicting the archetypes.)